Student Accessibility Services

 CONNECT WITH THE SAS OFFICE

 New Students: If you are new to Kent State Geauga and Twinsburg Academic Center and would like to connect with SAS, please complete the New Student Application and provide as much detail as possible.
 Please also upload any disability documentation that you have.
 It will be reviewed by the Academic Services Coordinator, who will follow up with you if additional information is needed.
-If you have questions, email us at firstname.lastname@example.org.
+If you have questions, email Nancy Rahn.

-Email SAS at email@example.com.
-If a phone conversation is required, we will coordinate a time for the call via email.
+Email Nancy Rahn at firstname.lastname@example.org.
+If a phone conversation is required, Nancy will coordinate a time for the call via email.

-SAS Testing Services: If you need additional accommodations (e.g. reader or scribe) due to your disability, please contact SAS at firstname.lastname@example.org.
+SAS Testing Services: If you need additional accommodations (e.g. reader or scribe) due to your disability, please contact Nancy Rahn at email@example.com.
 Students should contact their instructors with class-specific questions or concerns.

 STUDENT ACCESSIBILITY SERVICES (SAS)